Szero/vim-quotebrace/README.md

 # vim-quotebrace

-Select or yank text between all types of brackets and quotes with a single key press
+Select or yank text between all types of brackets and quotes with a single key combination.

+## Rationale

+If we want to select or yank the text, lets say between double quotes for example, we have to enter normal mode and type `vi"` for selection and `yi"` for yanking.
+If we need to perfom same operations but on curly braces whe have to type `vi{` or `yi{`.
+This can become quite hideous if our text is quotes/brackets-heavy.
+My plugin will detect bracket and quote pairs and select/yank between them with single key combination either from insert or normal mode.

 ## Installation